apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Eating a low-carb diet based on meat?
-You may gain weight later on, study finds**
+**Jony Ive Poaches Lead iPhone Designer to Work on OpenAI Hardware Device**

-You can read more about it [here](https://www.cnn.com/2023/12/27/health/low-carb-weight-loss-over-time-wellness/index.html).
+You can read more about it [here](https://gizmodo.com/jony-ive-poaches-lead-iphone-designer-to-work-on-openai-1851125927).

 ## Requirements
 - Python 3.8